Welcome to Inara!

 (1) Biology

 The study of modern biology is nothing less than a path to the ma’rifa of Allah (closeness to Allah).
 It is filled with magnificent meanings.
-In this year-long class, students will be guided through the Holt Biology Text Book, 2017 student edition, using the principles and understandings they developed in the Inara Intensive courses (which serve as prerequisites to this class).
-Students will be guided in applying what they learned in the Inara Intensive to the study of modern biology, to help them see the meanings and the beauty present in the study of life from the modern perspective.
+In this year-long class, students will be guided through the Holt Biology Text Book, 2017 student edition, using the principles taught in the Inara Framework (which serve as a prerequisite to this class).
+Students will be guided in applying what they learned in the Inara Foundations Intensive to the study of modern biology, to help them see the meanings and the beauty present in the study of life from the modern perspective.
 The goal is that by the end of the class, bi’ithnillah, the students will have practiced how to understand the meanings present in biology, while fulfilling a biology high school knowledge requirement.
-There will be particular highlights on the following chapters and sections from the text.

 (2) History of the West (9th/10th graders)